-2.1.1 Incorporated Document
+2.2 Incorporated Document

-The Incorporated Document allows the land within the Project boundary to be used and developed for the NEL Project.
-The Incorporated Document has the effect of exempting the Project from the usual requirements of the planning schemes and allowing the use and development of land for the Project, so long as the works are located within the Project boundary and comply with the conditions of the Incorporated Document.
+The Incorporated Document allows the land within the project boundary to be used and developed for the North East Link Project.
+The Incorporated Document has the effect of exempting the project from the usual requirements of the planning schemes and allowing the use and development of land for the project, so long as the works are located within the project boundary and comply with the conditions of the Incorporated Document.

-The following conditions of the Incorporated Document are being met through the development of this plan:
+The following conditions of the Incorporated Document are met through the development of this Plan:

-- CCP to be prepared in accordance with the requirements of Clause 4.12 of the Incorporated Document - Preparation of CCP to the satisfaction of the Minister for Planning - On IEA verification and Minister for Planning acceptance of this plan, the current version of this plan must be published on the Project website.
+- CCP to be prepared in accordance with the requirements of Clause 4.12 of the Incorporated Document. - Preparation of CCP to the satisfaction of the Minister for Planning. - Presentation of the current version on a clearly identifiable Project website once Independent Environmental Auditor (IEA) verification and Minister for Planning acceptance of this Plan has been achieved.

 Clause 4.12 of the Incorporated Document outlines requirements for CCPs, including content requirements.
-These requirements are summarised in Table 3, with a cross reference to where they are addressed in this plan.
-Unless an exemption has been provided by the Minister for Planning, CCPs are required for all compounds (as defined in Section 1.1) associated with construction of the NEL Project.
+These requirements are summarised in Table 3, with a cross reference to where they are addressed in this Plan.
+Unless the Minister for Planning has provided an exemption, CCPs are required for all Construction Compounds (as defined in Section 1.1) associated with construction of the NEL Project.

-Table 3 Incorporated Document - Relevant Clauses for this Plan
+Table 3: Incorporated Document - Relevant Clauses for this Plan

-Document Reference Content requirements Where addressed 4.12.1 Prior to the use and development of any compound, a CCP must be prepared to the satisfaction of the Minister for Planning.
-This plan 4.12.2 a) A plan showing the location and layout of the Compound and the categories of works and operations proposed within each Compound.
-Section 3 4.12.2 b) The estimated duration of activity within each Compound.
-Section 1.2 4.12.2 c) Demonstration that any Compound proposed on land which is not to be permanently acquired are reasonably required in the location in which they are proposed, including demonstration that alternatives which reduce the impact of the Compound on such land are not feasible or practical.
-Section 3 Table 7 4.12.2 d) Demonstration that the Compound (and categories of permissible works within each Compound) have been sited to avoid, then minimise, then mitigate, impacts on sensitive receptors (including residences, open space, schools, community organisations and sporting and recreation areas).
-Section 3.2 Section 3.3 4.12.2 e) Demonstration that the categories of works proposed within the Compound are appropriate having regard to whether the land is flood prone, including any flood modelling where appropriate, or has any environmental sensitivity, and that the works will be suitably managed to address any flood risk.
-Section 3.4 Section 3.8.1 4.12.2 f) Measures to restore the former use of the land used for construction once these activities are complete.
-Section 4 Section 5 4.12.3 A CCP may be prepared and approved in stages but a CCP for any stage must be approved before the commencement of use and development for that stage.
-Not applicable to this plan 4.12.4 A CCP may be amended from time to time, to the satisfaction of the Minister for Planning.
-Section 8 4.12.5 All compounds must be located and operated in accordance with the approved CCP and relevant EPRs included in the approved EMF.
-Section 3 Section 4 Section 7
+Document Reference Content Requirements Addressed 4.12.1 Prior to the use and development of any construction compound, a CCP must be prepared to the satisfaction of the Minister for Planning.
+This plan 4.12.2 a) A plan showing the location and layout of each compound and the categories of works and operations proposed within each compound.
+Section 1 Figure 3 Figure 4 4.12.2 b) The estimated duration of activity within each compound.
+Section 1.2 Section 5 4.12.2 c) Demonstration that any compound proposed on land which is not to be permanently acquired are reasonably required in the location in which they are proposed, including demonstration that alternatives which reduce the impact of the compound on such land are not feasible or practical.
+Table 2 Section 3.4 4.12.2 d) Demonstration that the compound (and categories of permissible works within each compound) have been sited to avoid, then minimise, then mitigate, impacts on sensitive receptors (including residences, open space, schools, community organisations and sporting and recreation areas).
+Section 3 Section 3.4 4.12.2 e) Demonstration that the categories of works proposed within the compound are appropriate having regard to whether the land is flood prone, including any flood modelling where appropriate, or has any environmental sensitivity, and that the works will be suitably managed to address any flood risk.
+Section 3.4 Section 3.4 Table 11 4.12.2 f) Measures to restore the former use of the land used for construction once these activities are complete.
+Section 5 4.12.3 A CCP may be prepared and approved in stages but a CCP for any stage must be approved before the commencement of use and development for that stage. n/a staging approach not proposed 4.12.4 A CCP may be amended from time to time, to the satisfaction of the Minister for Planning.
+Section 8 4.12.5 All construction compounds must be located and operated in accordance with the approved CCP and relevant EPRs included in the approved EMF.
+Section 7

-2.2 Secondary Approvals for the Compound
+2.3 Secondary Approvals for the Bulleen Construction Compound Facilities